Description

 - Explore German (deemed the second easiest level for English speakers)

 - Explore at least 2 of the 4 languages (Russian, Hindi, Chinese and Arabic) that are the hardest for English speakers to learn.
-We hope to explore all 4.
 These were chosen based on US Dept of State’s National Security Language Initiative for Youth (NSLI-Y) – which is a program that helps ensure “Americans have the linguistic skills and cultural knowledge necessary to effectively communicate.”
 NSLI-Y offers virtual and in-person study abroad options to students who gain fluency in one of the languages represented by the program.

 Additional content may be covered depending on the pace of student learning and the direction their discovery moves.